Last updated August 2025

 Should I self-isolate or work from home?

 The government is no longer asking people to work from home if they can.
-However, if you need support to be able to work from home, do not hesitate to contact us and we will prepare a letter you can show to your employer.
+However, if you need support to be able to work from home, please contact us and we will be happy to discuss this with you further.